- About us

 The New Zealand General Election will be held on Saturday 20 September 2014.
 Australian citizens who have been living in New Zealand for a year are considered permanent residents, so are eligible to enrol to vote if over the age of 18 years old.

 In New Zealand, it is legally required that all eligible people enrol to vote, however there is no legal requirement to participate in the election.

 For information on how to enrol to vote, visit www.elections.org.nz or contact the Electoral Commission on 0800 36 76 56.

 Superannuation portability between Australia and New Zealand

 Do you have superannuation savings in Australia?
-From 1 July 2013, superannuation funds became portable between Australia and New Zealand.
+Superannuation funds became portable between Australia and New Zealand on 1 July 2013.
 For further detail, see this media release.